 Also note that OpenOffice only supports Microsoft Office 97/2000 compatible password (weak) encryption, so utilizing stronger encryption will mean that OpenOffice users will not be able to access the file.

-Microsoft Office 2007 uses Microsoft.com).hashing with 128 bit encryption in order to provide a stronger level of security.
-Documents encrypted using this method cannot be read by users of Office 2003 unless the Microsoft Office Compatibility Pack has been installed (
+Microsoft Office 2007 uses SHA-1 hashing with 128 bit AES encryption in order to provide a stronger level of security.
+Documents encrypted using this method cannot be read by users of Office 2003 unless the Microsoft Office Compatibility Pack has been installed (Microsoft.com).

-The default encryption algorithm is128 bit, however, this can be increased to 256 bit via a Registry entry, local security policy, or domain Group Policy.
+The default encryption algorithm is AES 128 bit, however, this can be increased to 256 bit via a Registry entry, local security policy, or domain Group Policy.

 To alter the 128 bit encryption to 256 bit encryption post installation it is necessary to use the Office Customization Tool (OCT).
 The OCT is part of the installation media, to run the OCT simply insert the installation disk and at the command line run "setup.exe /admin".
 For further details on the OCT see Microsoft TechNet.